-Created, developed, and is managing www.YouthPower.org, the leading online information and networking resource for international cross-sectoral PYD.
+- The creation, development, and management of www.YouthPower.org, the leading online information and networking resource for international cross-sectoral PYD.

-Developed an inclusive, demand-driven, cross-sectoral Learning Network and associated communities of practice (CoPs) that expand the knowledge base and advance practices and partnerships around an international PYD approach.
+- Development of an inclusive, demand-driven, cross-sectoral Learning Network and associated communities of practice (CoPs) that expanded the knowledge base and advance practices and partnerships around an international PYD approach.

-Hosting YouthPower’s Annual Learning Network Meetings, which provide a forum to share and exchange innovative approaches, tools, products, and findings from YouthPower and other youth-serving organizations that can be applied across programs.
+- Organization of YouthPower’s Annual Learning Network Meetings, which provided a forum to share and exchange innovative approaches, tools, products, and findings from YouthPower and other youth-serving organizations that can be applied across programs.

-Created, finalized, disseminated, and socialized a PYD Measurement Toolkit, which includes the PYD indicators, through a variety of activities.
+- The creation, dissemination, and socialization of a PYD Measurement Toolkit, which includes the PYD indicators.

 - The production of a Systematic Review of Positive Youth Development Programs in Low- and Middle-Income Countries, which identified and used existing peer-reviewed literature and grey literature to expand the knowledge base about PYD programs in international development.